vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 tree, the Sun and the Ganges, stays in one place restraining his senses, eats only once in the noon; he does so for one year; at end of vrata honours a brāhmana and his wife with gifts of three cows and a golden tree.
 It yields fame and land to performer.
 KKV 442, HV II.
 863-864 (from Pad).

 The verses are also Mat.
 101.23-24.
-It is the 13th Sagtivrata, Kirtisankrāntivrata-on the day of a sankrānti, the disk of the
+It is the 13th Sagtivrata, Kirtisaṅkrāntivrata-on the day of a saṅkrānti, the disk of the

 Sun to be drawn on ground, an image of the Sun to be placed in the midst of the figure and worshipped; for one year; HV II.
 738-739 (from Skanda).
 Reward is great